taky-kongo/alx-low_level_programming/README.md

 0x0E-structures_typedef: In this project, we see:
 	* What are structures, when, why and how to use them
 	* How to use typedef

+0x0F-function_pointers: In this project, we see:
+	* What are function pointers and how to use them
+	* What does a function pointer exactly hold
+	* Where does a function pointer point to in the virtual memory